-[1994 Section:9:2] of this aRFPA lists desired features to be included in a provider manual.
-A relithere any desired teatures which you do not envision incorporating into your provider manuals?
-It so aplease identify which ones
+(1994: Section:9:2)of this RFPAILSIS desired features to be included in a provider manual Are) the relany desired to the features which you do not envision incorporating into your provider manuals?
+Ariso: please identity which ones:

 No, our Provider Manuals will meet or exceed all requirements stipulated in Section 9.2 of the RFP.
 UnitedHealthcare will produce and distribute a fully compliant Provider Manual that incorporates all features listed in the MS CHIP RFP.
 Our Provider Services staff has developed, distributed and maintained comprehensive provider manuals to providers in 22 states.